 Note: The University reserves the right to withdraw or modify the courses of instruction or to change the instructors as may become necessary.
 Also, depending on final enrollment numbers, certain levels may only be offered in the Summer in Amman program.
 Students will therefore have the option to switch into that program.

-The seminar counts towards Columbia University's Global Core Requirement
+Counts towards one of Columbia University's Global Core requirements.

 Students enroll in one of the following levels: